MMillward2012/deepmind_internship/README.md

 ## Collaborators

-- Matthew Millward ([GitHub](https://github.com/MMillward2012)) — DeepMind Intern, Durham University
+- [Matthew Millward](https://github.com/MMillward2012) — DeepMind Intern, Durham University
-- Frank Soboczenski — Research Collaborator, University of York
+- [Frank Soboczenski](https://github.com/h21k) — Research Collaborator, University of York
-- SAINTS (York Centre for Security, Analytics, and Information Technology)
+- [SAINTS](https://www.saints-cdt.ai) (York Centre for Security, Analytics, and Information Technology)
-- DeepMind Research Ready Scheme
+- Google DeepMind Research Ready Scheme

 *If you contributed to this project and would like to be listed, please open a pull request or contact the maintainer.*